The Dragon Ball FighterZ Tutorial Sucks Part 1 - Why?

 BlazBlue_PS3.jpg

-Blazblue Calamity Trigger came with three useful learning tools.
-The first was the blu-ray disc that came with the game if you bought it brand new.
+BlazBlue Calamity Trigger came with three useful learning tools.
+The first was the Blu-ray disc that came with the game if you bought it brand new.
 It came with some tips straight from the developers.
 These tips included information about each character's strengths and weaknesses, as well as some combo demonstrations.
 It was a good starting point, but if you didn't buy the game new, you might have missed out on this resource.
 That didn't matter in the long run, though, because there were still other learning tools available.

 Blazblue also had its standard tutorial.
 As you might expect, Dragon Ball FighterZ has a standard tutorial as well, but the effort (or lack thereof) paid to the Dragon Ball FighterZ tutorial is abhorrent by comparison.
-In Blazblue's tutorial, specifically in Continuum Shift, one of the characters not only forced you to go through the usual motions of a tutorial, but explained certain benefits and detractors along the way.
+In Blazblue's tutorial, specifically in Continuum Shift, one of the characters not only forced you to go through the usual motions of a tutorial but also explained certain benefits and detractors along the way.
 From basic to advanced techniques, Rachael guided you through the tutorial with important information about what you were doing and why you might do it a certain way.
 She pointed out details like how there were multiple methods of blocking attacks and why you would do one instead of the others.
 She also talked about more advanced techniques like move cancelling, or using Bursts offensively versus defensively.

 blazbluecs_tutorial-1024x576.jpg

-When the Blazblue tutorial was complete, I had a better grasp on the mechanics of a game to which I was already familiar.
+When the Blazblue tutorial was complete, I had a better grasp of the mechanics of a game to which I was already familiar.
 I didn't just learn the different methods of moving back and forth across the screen; I learned why I would do it one way instead of another.
 The Dragon Ball FighterZ tutorial doesn't teach you that.
 It teaches you which buttons do certain things and barely talks about why you would or wouldn't use them.
 It tells you that Sparking Blast increases certain stats and that you heal damage, but it doesn't talk about how the burst itself can lead to more combos, nor does it tell you about how it changes certain properties of moves, like vanishing attacks or overhead strikes.
 Stuff like this can be discovered if you're paying attention, but it can also be extremely frustrating for a newcomer who loses a match because they did something they didn't know they could do and end up thinking it's a glitch.

 A Wasted Challenge Mode

 The third primary learning resource that came with Blazblue was the challenge mode.
 This is a standard for most 2D fighting games these days.
 It's simply a mode that has a set of various combo challenges for you to complete.
 It's something that is typically meant for you to physically learn the timing of combo attacks.
-It's also usually meant to give you an idea for how each character plays by providing a starting point.
+It's also usually meant to give you an idea of how each character plays by providing a starting point.
 In each game, they usually start off rather simple and become much more advanced and damaging by the end.
 Most of the time, I'm not able to do all of them for a character simply because I'm not dedicated enough to learn the timing for every combo.
 However, I was able to do so in Dragon Ball FighterZ, and not because I've gotten better at fighting games.

 The challenge mode in Dragon Ball FighterZ frustrates me because of how empty it is.
 Both Blazblue and DBF's challenge modes have 10 combo challenges for each character.
 However, the difference in difficulty and what you learn is immeasurable.
 One could simply cut the first 7 challenges of each character in DBF and put them in the general tutorial.
 As I mentioned in my review, the first 7 challenges for each character usually consist of the auto combos with some very basic, common attack strings that apply to almost every character.
 First of all, auto-combos do not belong in the challenge mode because of two reasons: